 The private sector plays a substantial and growing role in conserving South Africa's rhinoceros population with increasing anti-poaching success, including through more intensive management interventions.
-Captive breeding operation and semi-intensive white rhinoceros populations constitute a significant portion of rhinoceros on private land, have high conservation value, and can contribute to replenishing declining wild populations.
-It is therefore desirable to move rhinoceros out of captive breeding situations and semi-intensive operations back into accepted wild managed or wild conditions in a phased manner to allow recovery of populations.
+Captive-registered and semi-intensive white rhinoceros populations constitute a significant portion of rhinoceros on private land, have high conservation value, and can replenishing depleted wild populations.
+The sustained use of intensive management practices compromises this, and it is desirable to move them out of captive breeding situations and back into accepted wild managed or wild conditions as soon as practically possible.